-Some historian believes that the battle took place against tyranny of foreign invasion which is factually not incorrect whereas some historian believes that it was the battle for self-respect of the Mahar because when they offer their services to Peshwa were denied by calling them untouchables.
+Some historian believes that the battle took place against the tyranny of foreign invasion which is factually not incorrect whereas some historian believes that it was the battle for the self-respect of the Mahar because when they offer their services to Peshwa were denied by calling them untouchables.
 This was similar behaviour Peshwa that of Ancient India did through Varna System.

-Some historian provided the details in many places that while entering the city, the Mahar’s had to bind a broom in their waist so that their 'polluted and profane' footprints could be removed from the broom by wandering behind them.
+Some historians provided the details in many places that while entering the city, the Mahar’s had to bind a broom in their waist so that their 'polluted and profane' footprints could be removed from the broom by wandering behind them.

-In the memory of Battle, British built squared-pillar to pay homage to the martyr soldiers, which is popularly known as ‘Koregaon Pillar’ that symbolises the courage of Mahar Regiment.
+In the memory of Battle, the British built squared-pillar to pay homage to the martyr soldiers, which is popularly known as ‘Koregaon Pillar’ that symbolises the courage of Mahar Regiment.
 The names martyrs soldiers of the Battle of Bhima Koregaon were engraved on the pillars and soldiers were honoured with a medal by the British in 1851.
 This battle ended the Peshwa System and the British got the power of this country of India.